stephenafamo/bob/website/docs/code-generation/configuration.md

     depends_on:
       - "string"
     # To be used in factory.random_type
-    # Use TYPE as a placeholder for the type
+    # Use BASETYPE as a placeholder for the type
     # * a variable `f` of type `faker.Faker` is available
     # * another variable `limits` which is a slice of strings with any limits
     #   for example, a VARCHAR(255) would have limits = ["255"]